How to pay for a wedding

 Who typically pays for what with a wedding?

 A couple may not have to pay for the entire wedding themselves.
-Families often offer to cover certain expenses to help the newlyweds start on stronger financial footing as they start their new life together.
+Families often offer to cover certain expenses to help the newlyweds start on stronger financial footing as they begin their new life together.

 • The bride's family: Expenses associated with the wedding ceremony, such as the venue, wedding dress, decorations, cake and reception.